-NCache has a Cache Dependency feature that lets you manage relational data with 1-1, 1-n, and m-n relationships among data elements.
-Cache Dependency allows you to preserve data integrity in the cache.
+NCache has a Cache Dependency feature that lets you manage relational data with one-to-one, one-to-many, and many-to-many relationships among data elements.
+Cache Dependency allows you to preserve data integrity in the distributed cache.

 Cache Dependency lets you specify that one cached item depends on another cached item.
 Then if the second cached item is ever updated or removed by any application, the first item that was depending on it is automatically removed from the cache by NCache.
 Cache Dependency also lets you specify multi-level dependencies as well.

 NCache provides a feature that synchronizes your cache with your database automatically.
 This ensures that data in the cache is always fresh and you don't have data integrity issues.
 You can configure database synchronization either based on event notifications issued by the database server or by polling.

 Events based synchronization is immediate and real-time but can get quite chatty if you're updating the data in the database very frequently.

 Polling is actually a lot more efficient because in one fetch NCache can synchronize hundreds and even thousands of rows.
 But, polling is not immediate and usually has a few second lag.
 The polling interval is configurable however.

 NCache provides multiple ways for you to search for objects in the distributed cache instead of only relying on keys.
 This includes a parallel SQL-like query language, Tags, and Groups/sub-groups.